previousnext/expire_cloudfront/README.md

 # Expire CloudFront

-This module is an [Cache Expiration](https://www.drupal.org/project/expire) plugin for AWS CloudWatch.
+This module is an [Cache Expiration](https://www.drupal.org/project/expire) plugin for AWS CloudFront.

 **Note** It can take 10-15 minutes to process invalidation requests.
 See the [Invalidation Limits](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#InvalidationLimits) documentation for details.